WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_personas.md

 <img src="./process_personas.png" style="width:50%"/>
 <br clear="all"/>

+##### Reusing an existing Persona
-If an ActorDefinition already exists in the Commons repository, and its definitions is adequate to the case submitted
+If an ActorDefinition already exists in the Commons repository, and its definitions is adequate to the case submitted, the author

--   No need to create one
+-   Reuse an existing persona No need to create one
 -   Create a dummy / void profile

 If an ActorDefinition already exists in the Commons repository, but its